anirudhb123/daily-pennsylvanian-headline-scraper/README.md

 9. Document your scraping process thoroughly for replicability, transparency and accountability.

 10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.

+## Changes Made to Scraper

+## Reasoning behind my Approach
+In order to obtain the top headline from the most recent guide published by the DP, I needed to make two requests, one to